concretecms-community-store/community_store/docs/user-guide/products.md

 ## Groups, Categories and Manufacturers

-There are three different ways that products can be categorized, with each way being used for different organizational purposes:
+There are four different ways that products can be categorized, with each way being used for different organizational purposes:

 - Using Product Groups - use to group products so they can be filtered within the dashboard, as well as on product list blocks
 - Categorised under pages - uses pages within a site's sitemap
 - Using Manufacturers - a way to group products that can be shown on product blocks, linking to a manufacturer page
+- Using Product Types

 Review the [Categorization How-To](/how-tos/categorization) page for more detail on how these group concepts are used

 ## Attributes